-Authorized Signature: (must be original) Xella an fell
+Authorized Signature: (must be original)

 Name: Keith Self

 Title: County Judge

 Phone Number: (972) 424-1460 x4631

 Email: Keith.Self@co.collin.tx.us

-Date: 10/18/16
+Date:

-Required Information
+\ Required Information

 All information must be in sufficient detail to ensure the application can be weighed with other application.
 Do not leave any item blank.
 Refer to Section V. Grant Application of the accompanying 2017-18 Veterans Treatment Court RFA document for further instructions.